Jalutuskäik Nõmme tänavatelPhoto author: Rea Kõiv

 Photo author: Rea Kõiv

-In the forests of Nõmme runs Kitsarööpa road.
-Once a narrow-gauge railway, now a pedestrian path that meanders through pinewoods and sandy heathland.
-This trail leads through the Nõmme-Mustamäe Landscape Protection Area, a conservation site known for its steep slopes, spring-fed streams, and bird-filled air.
-On your walk, you’ll pass by the Mustamäe ski jumping hill which offers a great view of Tallinn’s Mustamäe district from its base.
+Kitsarööpa Road runs through the forests of Nõmme.
+Once a narrow-gauge railway, it is now a pedestrian path that meanders through pinewoods and sandy heathland.
+This trail leads through the Nõmme-Mustamäe Landscape Protection Area, a conservation site known for its steep slopes and spring-fed streams.
+On your walk, listen for birdsong as you pass by the Mustamäe ski jumping hill, which offers a great view of Tallinn’s Mustamäe district from its base.

 Woman walking in a forest trail in Nõmme-Mustamäe Landscape Protection Area.